-Amendments to our partnership agreement may be proposed only by or with the consent of our general partner.
+Amendments to our partnership agreement may be proposed only by our general partner.
 Certain amendments require the approval of a majority of the outstanding common units, including common units owned by the general partner and its affiliates.
 Any amendment that materially and adversely affects the rights or preferences of any class of partnership interests in relation to other classes of partnership interests will require the approval of at least a majority of the class of partnership interests so affected.
-Our general partner may make amendments to the partnership agreement without unitholder approval to reflect:
+Our partnership agreement also provides that, without the consent of holders of a majority of the Class H units, we will not (i) amend or modify the provisions of our partnership agreement setting forth the terms of the Class H units or (ii) authorize the issuance of any class or series of equity securities in ETP that are senior to or on parity with the Class H units or that have allocation rights that are senior to or on parity with allocations with respect to "Net Termination Gain" as defined and provided for in our partnership agreement.
+Our general partner may make amendments to our partnership agreement without unitholder approval to reflect: